chonieny/Phone_Price_Classification_project/README.md

 # Phone Price Predictor: Project Overview
 * Objective<br/>
-This project aims to build an optimal machine learning model to predict a phone's price range given the phone's features.
+This project aims to build an optimal classification machine learning model to predict a phone's price range given the phone's features.

 * Walkthrough
   - Define the question and collect the data